DKMS37/Bamazon/README.md

       ```
        * Would you like to perform another transaction?
       ```
-If the manager type in "NO", Bamazon app will print the following to your terminal/bash window:
+If the manager type in "NO".
+  * Bamazon app will print the following to your terminal/bash window:
       ```
        * Thank You So Much!
 Wishing You A Wonderful Day!
       ```